remusao/remusao.github.io/posts/qwen3.md

    - **Hidden dimension**: 4096
    - **Intermediate dimension**: 22,016
    - **Number of layers**: 32
-   - **Attention heads**: 32, with each head dimension at 128
+   - **Attention heads**: 32, each head dimension at 128
    - **Max position embeddings**: up to 32,768 tokens
    - **RoPE base**: 10,000.0
-   - Typically no bias in Q, K, or V projections, with an option for “sliding window” attention in lower layers.
+   - Typically no bias in the Q, K, or V projections, with an option for attention bias if desired.
+   - “Sliding window” attention can optionally be configured in lower layers (usually 4096 tokens in the “window”).

 4. **MoE-Specific Attributes (Qwen3MoE)**
    - Substitutes certain MLP blocks with MoE layers.
-   - Additional hyperparameters include the number of experts (128), top-k per-token routing (8), a router loss factor (0.001), and more.
+   - Additional hyperparameters include the number of experts (128), top-k per-token routing (8), and a router loss factor (0.001), among others.
-   - Potential to output gating information (`router_logits`) that indicates token routing among experts.
+   - Can optionally output gating information (`router_logits`) that indicates token routing among experts.

 5. **Extended Context Handling**
    - The maximum sequence length is set to 32k tokens, suggesting large-context capabilities.
-   - “Sliding window” attention can be configured for some layers, indicating a goal of more efficient attention for extended sequences.
+   - A “sliding window” mode can be turned on for some layers, indicating a goal of more efficient attention for extended sequences.

 6. **Multiple Task Heads**
    - Qwen3 supports a causal language modeling head for text generation, as well as heads for sequence classification, token classification, and QA tasks.